IN GREAT SPIRITS

 But no matter how bright the television—or Vegas—lights shine, he feels most at ease in Honolulu.

-Reflecting on the “Wuthering Heights” cocktail at THE MODERN HONOLULU’s lounge, Abou-Ganim paired the spice of Sailor Jerry rum with orange curacao liqueur and finishes it with fresh squeezed lemon and a cinnamon-and-sugar rimmed martini glass.
+Reflecting on the “Wuthering Heights” cocktail at THE MODERN HONOLULU’s The Study Bar, Abou-Ganim paired the spice of Sailor Jerry rum with orange curacao liqueur and finishes it with fresh squeezed lemon and a cinnamon-and-sugar rimmed martini glass.

 “A lot of what I do is in that tropical vein.
 I love lilikoi, guava and fresh pineapple juice.
 People are frequently looking for what we call ‘coastal’ drinks, inspired by ocean or beach culture,” he adds.